-By Christine Anthony.
-Last Updated 16th February 2021.
+By Stephen Bishop.
+Last updated 14th July 2023.
 Welcome to our office accident at work compensation guide.
 When we think of a hazardous working environment, we usually think of a construction site or industrial plant where heavy machinery is used.
 However, accidents at work can also take place if the premises are not properly maintained.

 If you have been injured or made ill because of an office accident at work that was caused by negligence on the part of your employer, you may be able to claim compensation.
 If your accident at work claim is successful, you will be compensated for your pain, suffering and loss of amenity and will also receive funds to pay for any expenses you have in relation to your accident, such as medical bills.